BioSkryb/bj-dna-qc/README.md

 **Outputs**

 The pipeline saves its output files in the designated "publish_dir" directory.
-The different QC metrics files are stored in the "secondary_analyses/metrics/<sample_name>/alignment_stats" subdirectory.
+The different QC metrics files are stored in the "secondary_analyses/metrics/<sample_name>/" subdirectory.
+For details: [BJ-DNA-QC outputs](https://docs.basejumper.bioskryb.com/pipelines/secondary/bj-dna-qc/1.9.1/docs/#output-directories)

 **command options**